MinePro120/ESP32-Audio-Streamer/README.md

 * Status LED

 ## Usage
-Insert the credentials of your Wi-Fi network in the sketch, as denoted by the "Change me" comment.
+Insert the credentials of your Wi-Fi network in the sketch, as denoted by the "Change me" comments.
 Upon uploading, the following command can be used to listen to the stream (tested on UNIX):
 ``` bash
 nc -l 0.0.0.0 6120 | play -r 16k -e unsigned-integer -b 16 -t raw -